 According to him, heritage brew of Rajasthan like ‘Chandra Haas’ can provide India’s answer to European scotch or champagne or Mexican tequila, as can the unique ‘Bhut Jolokia’ spice from Assam.

-“These kinds of unique products should be put forth for international GIs,” he added.
+“These kinds of unique products should be put forth for international GI tags,” he added.

 Photo by Cookbookman17 from Flickr